 The Mediterranean diet is solely based on locally sourced fresh food items, so you can stay assured of minimizing the risk of health issues like heart disease, hypertension, diabetes, and certain types of cancers.

-So, in a nutshell, we can say that both the diet plans have their own share of health benefits for people around.
-You can follow the one that suits better for your weight loss and fitness goals.
+So, in a nutshell, we can say that both diet plans have their share of health benefits for people around them.
+You can follow the one that suits you better for your weight loss and fitness goals.

 Are there any risks or side effects associated with these diet plans?

 On the other side, the Paleo diet is considered a highly restrictive diet.
-Although it comes with its list of benefits, the risk and side effects cannot be overlooked.
+Although it has a list of benefits, the risks and side effects cannot be overlooked.

-The diet doesn’t involve any whole grains, so your body is missing out on its dietary fibers’ share.
-We all know how important is the role played by fibers in our digestions and metabolism.
+The diet doesn’t involve whole grains, so your body is missing out on its dietary fiber share.
+We all know how important the role plays in our digestion and metabolism.